SOUTHEAST ASIA has changed dramatically over the last 40 years.

 In Vietnam in particular, taking into account ILO predictions, there is an anticipated 27 percent drop in the agricultural workforce between 2000 and 2022.
 And an increase of 14 percent in the services sector.

-Likewise in Indonesia, there is a 19 percent drop in agricultural employment over the same period, and a 15 percent rise in services.
+Likewise in Indonesia, where there has been a 19 percent drop in agricultural employment over the same period, and a 15 percent rise in services.

 Other than Singapore, this trend is fairly representative of the entire region.

-A January 2018 report from ILO found much of Southeast Asia’s economy has increasingly become service-based without having had a proper experience of industrialisation.
+A 2018 report from ILO found much of Southeast Asia’s economy has become increasingly service-based without having been through a real period of industrialisation.

-Gross domestic product across the region has also boomed and continues to do so with some Southeast Asian countries among the top for real GDP growth rate.
+Gross domestic product across the region has also boomed and continues to do so with some Southeast Asian countries among the top in the world in terms of real GDP growth rate.

-Data from the International Monetary Fund shows Cambodia, Burma (Myanmar), Laos, Philippines, and Vietnam, are all in the top 20 fastest growing economies in the world, all with a growth between 6.6 to 6.9 percent in 2018; well above the global average of 3.9 percent annual growth.
+Data from the International Monetary Fund shows Cambodia, Burma (Myanmar), Laos, Philippines, and Vietnam, are all in the top 20 fastest growing economies, all with a growth between 6.6 to 6.9 percent in 2018; well above the global average of 3.9 percent annual growth.

-The rapid rate of growth – disregarding the significant dip following the 1997 financial crisis – earned Indonesia, Malaysia, Thailand, Vietnam and the Philippines the title of Asia’s Tiger Cub Economies and saw an increase in the standard of living.
+The rapid rate of growth earned Indonesia, Malaysia, Thailand, Vietnam and the Philippines the title of Asia’s Tiger Cub Economies and saw an increase in the standard of living across the region.

 This rapid shift means today’s graduates are looking at a very different job market than previous generations.